How to stay private online

 Hide your IP

-Tor browser provides anonymity and it is free, but is often slow and many websites block access from Tor gateways.
-A VPN can be much faster, but does not give you anonymity.
-The most paranoid users can use them both at the same time, for an extra protection layer: first connect to the VPN, then use Tor for anonymous browsing.
+Tor provides anonymity and it is free, but is often slow and many websites block access from Tor gateways.
+A VPN can be much faster, but does not give you complete anonymity.
+The most paranoid users can use them both at the same time: first connect the VPN, then use Tor for anonymous browsing.

-Always check your new IP address and run leak tests after you connect to VPN or Tor: tools to check your IP info
+Always check your new IP address after you connect to VPN or Tor: tools to check your IP info

 Fix your browser